We have recently agreed the sale of a one bedroom property in The Cliftons.

 Wouldn't you ask yourself why someone is so desperate to sell if you were a buyer?
 Wouldn't you wonder whether or not there was something wrong with the property?
 If you would ask these questions, then you can be certain that others would, too.

-Common reasons given for using multiple agents
+Common myths given for using multiple agents

 Many people mistakenly believe that taking on multiple agents will increase visibility, speed up the sale, and ultimately bring in more money once the sale completes, but this can often backfire.